Tiger I: Final designs

 Porsche and Henschel submitted prototype designs, each making use of the Krupp-designed turret.
 They were demonstrated at Rastenburg in front of Hitler.
 The Henschel design was accepted, mainly because the Porsche VK 4501 (P) prototype design used a troubled petrol-electric transmission system which needed large quantities of copper for the manufacture of its electrical drivetrain components, a strategic war material of which Germany had limited supplies with acceptable electrical properties for such uses.
 Production of the Panzerkampfwagen VI Ausf.
 H began in August 1942.
 Expecting an order for his tank, Porsche built 100 chassis.
 After the contract was awarded to Henschel, they were used for a new turretless, casemate-style tank destroyer; 91 hulls were converted into the Panzerjäger Tiger (P) in early 1943.

 The Tiger was still at the prototype stage when it was first hurried into service, and therefore changes both large and small were made throughout the production run.
 A redesigned turret with a lower cupola was the most significant change.
 The river-fording submersion capability and an external air-filtration system were dropped to cut costs.

 Design

 The Tiger differed from earlier German tanks principally in its design philosophy.
 Its predecessors balanced mobility, armour and firepower and were sometimes outgunned by their opponents.

 While heavy, this tank was not slower than the best of its opponents.
-Although the general design and layout were broadly similar to the previous medium tank, the Panzer IV, the Tiger weighed more than twice as much.
+Although the general design and layout were broadly similar to the Panzer IV medium tank, the Tiger weighed more than twice as much.
 This was due to its substantially thicker armour, the larger main gun, greater volume of fuel and ammunition storage, larger engine, and a more solidly built transmission and suspension.